pvti/NORTON/README.md

 <img src="assets\rank_pruning-ratio.png" width=50%>
 </p>
 <div align="center ">
-  Comparison of complexity reduction and accuracy withrespect to the rank and the pruning ratio.
+  Comparison of complexity reduction and accuracy with respect to the rank and the pruning ratio.
 </div>

 # 🕙 ToDo